MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-server-based-authentication.md

  To resolve this issue, remove the certificates with the same subject name that you don’t need using the Certificate Manager MMC snap-in and note the following.

 > [!IMPORTANT]
 >  It can take up to 24 hours before the SharePoint cache will begin using the new certificate.
-To use the certificate now, follow the steps here to replace the certificate information in Dynamics 365 for Customer Engagement.
+To use the certificate now, follow the steps here to replace the certificate information in Dynamics 365 apps.
 >
 >  To resolve this issue by following the steps in this article, the existing certificate cannot be expired.